 Trump pivots momentarily, asking the audience to identify with those left behind.
 This is the one overt move made to suggest consubstantiality among all Americans.

-We are one nation -- and their pain is our pain.
+pain.
 Their dreams are our dreams; and their success will be our success.
-We share one heart, one home, and one glorious destiny.
+We

 The phrase "glorious destiny" invokes the 19th century, particularly in the years just prior to the Civil War, when the phrase was a popular one used in both religious and political contexts--in fact, in its political use, it was clearly invoked for its religious overtones.
 It is found in the speeches of, among others, Stephen Douglas and Henry Clay.
 There is also the faintest echo of the Clinton commonplace: "I feel your pain."

-The oath of office I take today is an oath of allegiance to all Americans.
+The oath of office I take today is an oath of

-We've made other countries rich while the wealth, strength, and confidence of our country has disappeared over the horizon.
+wealth, strength, and confidence of our country has disappeared over the

-One by one, the factories shuttered and left our shores, with not even a thought about the millions upon millions of American workers left behind.
+our shores, with not even a thought about the millions upon millions of

-The wealth of our middle class has been ripped from their homes and then redistributed across the entire world.
+from their homes and then redistributed across the entire world.

 The more domestic failures of the previous section are now revisited, but on a larger scale.
 Putting aside issues of veracity regarding the claims made, what is notable is the negativity mixed with a shifting sense of agency.